 #3 Do a Quick Burst of High Intensity Exercise

-In my Fitness In Post podcast interview with Dr. John Ratey, we talk all about how movement can make you smarter and boost your creativity.
+In my interview with Dr. John Ratey, we talk all about how movement can make you smarter and boost your creativity.
 You don’t need to spend 60 minutes at the gym to boost brain function (and frankly long bursts of high intensity exercise will actually inhibit your creativity).
 Instead, before jumping into a creatively demanding task, simply try 60 seconds of high intensity exercise instead.
 (If you simply can’t find 60 free seconds in your day, see strategy #2 about time blocking).

 Some of my favorite go-to options for increasing creativity are 60 seconds of jumping rope, or doing as many push-ups, jumping jacks, or squats as I can in 60 seconds.
 If you’re looking for additional ways to boost your creativity and focus, click here to learn more about my ‘Optimize Yourself’ program.